 Brauðterta – Icelandic style sandwich loaf: Salmon and egg

-Sandwich loaves, or ‘bread cakes’ as they are called in Iceland, are an enduring presence at Icelandic celebrations where cakes are served.
-While not an Icelandic invention (I think they may have originated in the USA), they have been popular here for at least 50 years and there seems to be no stopping them.
-While the fillings change according to fashion and whim and we don’t use half as much mayonnaise in them as once was the case they continue to be a vehicle for cooks to display their talents with garnish, and a savoury palate cleanser in between nibbles of all the sweet cakes usually served at traditional birthday parties.
+Sandwich loaves, or ‘bread cakes’ (in Icelandic: brauðtertur) as they are called in Iceland, are an enduring presence at Icelandic celebrations where cakes are served.
+While not an Icelandic invention (I think they may have originated in the USA, or possibly in Sweden), they have been popular here for at least 50 years and there seems to be no stopping them.
+While the fillings change according to fashion and whim and we don’t use half as much mayonnaise in them as we once did, they continue to be a vehicle for cooks to display their talents with garnish, and a savoury palate cleanser in between nibbles of all the sweet stuff that's usually served at traditional birthday parties.

-They are generally made from white bread, and you can buy the bread pre-cut for the purpose.
+They are generally made from white bread, and you can buy pre-cut bread for the purpose.

-These cakes can be made using any sandwich filling or anything you will find as a topping for Danish smörrebröd, but certain fillings are more common than others.
+These cakes can be made using many sandwich fillings or toppings for an open sandwich (e.g. Danish smörrebröd), but certain fillings are more common than others.

 The most common are:

-Shrimp salad (shrimp, egg, ham or shrimp, ham and pineapple)
+- Shrimp salad (shrimp, egg and ham or shrimp, ham and pineapple)

 These days, a mixture of mayonnaise and sour cream is generally used, and sometimes the mayonnaise is dispersed with and cream cheese is used instead.

-I never, ever use a recipe myself, but when you have never made one of these before a recipe is a good starting point.
+I never use a recipe myself, but when you have never made one of these before a recipe is a good starting point.
 I rarely get the opportunity to make sandwich loaves, but I plan to take photos whenever I get the chance and will add them to show how these creations can be decorated.
-This and the other sandwich loaf posts are therefore going to become rerun posts, so if you leave comments, I will append your comments to the bottom of the appropriate post whenever I refresh it and bring it back to the top because Blogger erases the comments when you repost a blog entry with a new date.

 And now for today's featured sandwich loaf: